crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: Limited-Edition Stickers.
 - **How to sign up**: [Join #Orbtoberfest](https://circleci-public.github.io/hacktoberfest/#/) and submit your PRs to this [Google Form](https://docs.google.com/forms/d/1-MbzLy0m1eRLjeye9wu76fYkzcX5A3PvgKd09EhVObY/viewform).
 - **Notes**: View full details above.
 Make pull requests to any open-source "orbs" for CircleCI, or create your own.
 When complete submit PRs to the Google form to claim swag.

+#### **Valor Software**

+- **Swag**: Pen, Sticker, Notepad, and a Wooden phone stand
+- **Requirements**: Create at least one (for a pen and a sticker), three (for a notepad or a wooden phone stand) or five (for the full kit : A pen, a sticker. a notepad, and a wooden phone stand) pull requests to [issues tagged with "Hacktoberfest" label in ngx-bootstrap repo during October](https://github.com/valor-software/ngx-bootstrap/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest).
+- **How to sign up**: Sign up to GitHub, Sign up on the Hacktoberfest site, Make pull requests as mentionned above, Wait for your special edition Hacktoberfest swag from Valor Software.
+- **Notes**: See the [blog post](https://valor-software.com/articles/hacktoberfest-2019-is-coming-and-ngx-bootstrap-strives-for-your-attention.html) for more information.

 ### 1 Merged PR